annaesvensson/yellow-help/1-en/troubleshooting.md

 Datenstrom Yellow requires complete upload!
 ```

 Copy again all of the supplied files into the installation folder.
 Check if your SFTP software shows an error message during upload.
 It sometimes happens that the data transfer was interrupted during upload.
-After the missing files have been copied into the installation folder, the problem should be resolved.
+After all files have been copied into the installation folder, the problem should be resolved.

 ## Problems after installation